 ETFs (exchange-traded funds) are similar to mutual funds, but they trade on the stock exchanges.
-Real estate involves investing in properties.
 The key to investing success is to determine a healthy balance that will enable you to grow your money without incurring more risk than you can handle.

 Real estate can include residential homes you rent out, commercial property, or ownership shares in a hotel or other large property.